This page is from APP, the official source of professional practice for policing.

 DVI managers and personnel should have completed the College of Policing approved DVI courses relevant to their role.

-The scene evidence recovery manager (SERM) is a police coordinator responsible for recovering deceased persons and human remains.
-They work on behalf of the coroner or procurator fiscal and the SIM.
+The scene evidence recovery manager (SERM) is a police manager who is responsible for the retrieval of deceased persons, human remains, evidence and property from within the inner cordon.
+They work on behalf of HM Coroner or Procurator Fiscal and the SIM.

 On appointment, the SERM discusses the DVI strategy, policy and process with the SIM.
 They should attend the scene to liaise with the incident commanders.
 The SERM ensures that appropriate controls are in place at the scene to restrict access to authorised persons.
 They are responsible for collating and documenting evidence.
 The SERM ensures that due respect is paid to the deceased lying within the scene, taking account of circumstances at that time.

 The uninjured are evacuated from the scene and emergency triage provided to the injured.
 Following this, the rescue phase can be declared over.
 The response phase moves into retrieval and investigation.
 The SERM assumes responsibility for the area contained within the inner cordon from the fire and rescue scene commander.
-The SERM assesses personnel, equipment and specialist assistance required to recover deceased, and the timescale involved.
+The SERM assesses personnel, equipment and specialist assistance required for site clearance and the timescales involved using established JESIP principles to recover the deceased.

 For further information see Scene Evidence Recovery Manager Suggested Initial Actions.